Reinvest in Your Business or Yourself? 5 Factors to Help You Decide

 3. Determine What Additional Resources Would Do For Your Company

 It’s important to address your progress and benchmark it against your quarterly and yearly business goals.
 Are you already meeting those goals with your current resources?
 Or will increasing your resources help you reach those goals faster?

 If it’s the latter, then reinvesting profits back into your business may be the right answer for now.

 It’s important to understand what kind of environment you’re business is in.
 Are we in a recession, or is it a booming market?
 The answer to this question will help you make payroll decisions.

 In a downturned economy, it might be a good idea to keep more cash on hand in case your business needs it to weather the storm.
 If things are looking up, you may have more wiggle room to reinvest in the company or pay yourself more.

 However, if your business is doing well despite an economic decline, then it’s a clear sign that you’re running a tight ship and could afford to give yourself (and employees) a raise without putting too much strain on the business.

 5. What Are Your Competitors Doing?

 Competitors always keep us on our toes.
 It’s what pushes progression to the unthinkable.
 So if you’re looking to take home a massive payday, think about where your company is positioned within the industry.
 If you’re far ahead of the herd, then your business may not warrant a considerable reinvestment at the moment.
 But if you’re in a tight race, taking a step back may leave you falling behind in the future.

-So there you have it – five factors to consider when allocating your business profits between reinvesting in the company or taking some money off the table for yourself.
+So there you have it – five factors to consider when allocating your cash flow positive business profits between reinvesting in the company or taking some money off the table for yourself.
 Weigh out each option carefully and make the decision that is best for you and your business.
 And don’t forget, you don’t need to strictly put your money in one or the other- a good entrepreneur knows how to balance both.